jsoma/hardboiled/README.md

 ### PhantomJS

 [PhantomJS](http://phantomjs.org) is a "headless WebKit" - basically, an invisible web browser that you can control using code.
 We use it to simulate a browser visiting a web site, that way we can test the functioning of the site in a practical way (ie running JavaScript) instead of manually looking at all of the scripts.

-#### Installing PhantomJS-resource_body

-Unfortunately, PhantomJS doesn't allow you to look inside of the remote files you're downloading outside of the page itself.
-We want to look at the CSS, JS, images, and whatever else comes our way, so we need to install a special fork of PhantomJS!
-I'm sure there are plenty, but I went ahead and picked [this one](https://github.com/dparshin/phantomjs/tree/resource_body).

-I've included a copy of the OSX binary under `lib` (hey, it works for me), but if that doesn't work you'll need to copy and [build it yourself](http://phantomjs.org/build.html).
-If you place phantom anywhere other than at /phantom/phantomjs you'll also need to pass an option about where to find PhantomJS.
+If you use [this fork](https://github.com/dparshin/phantomjs/tree/resource_body) you can actually look at the contents of the stylesheets and javascript.

 ### jsdom